italiangrid/release.voms/README.md

-# release.indigo-iam
+# release.voms

-Configuration for the INDIGO IAM package releases
+Configuration for the VOMS package releases